OffByOneStudios/craft-lisp/docs/thoughts.md

 `(:foo thing)` will interfere with the keyword extension features I have planned.

+## Namelayers

+Namespaces and namelayers, layers apply to differentiating things like special forms, types, macros and functions into different layers, namespaces differentiate the locations of those names between various files.

 ## Compiler Optimization in Multimethods

 For a function signature (e.g. `+`) `((a Int64) (b Int64) Int64)` the compiler function could be listed beside it as say `((state CodeGenState) (a (CodeGenVariable Int64)) (b (CodeGenVariable Int64)) (CodeGenVariable Int64))`